Redocly/redocly-cli/docs/quickstart.md

 📦 Created a bundle for openapi/openapi.yaml at bundled.yaml 46ms.
 ```

 You should now see a new `bundled.yaml` file as a result of the `bundle` command completion.
 Open this file in your text editor or IDE and compare it with the linted definition file.
-You can see that both files are the same which means that the `bundle` command executed flawlessly.
+You can see that OpenAPI definition hasn't changed which means that the `bundle` command executed flawlessly.

 ### preview-docs - preview your definition files quickly